localsite/editor/README.md

 # Google Sheet Editor

-We're working toward a process to edit rows in a [MapsForUs Google Sheet](https://model.earth/localsite/map/mapsforus) using REST/CRUD after logging into a Google account within a brower.
+We're interested in finding a process to edit rows in a Google Sheet using REST/CRUD after logging into a Google account within a brower.
+Initial work toward this object resides below.

 Javascript browser-frontend work resides in [Google-OneTap](onetap/).